raspberrypi/libcamera/Documentation/docs.rst

   thus the highest level object exposed by libcamera.

   Camera Device instances are created by the Camera Devices Manager.
-An optional method to create new instances could be exposed through the public API to speed up initialization when the upper layer knows how to directly address camera devices present in the system.
+An optional function to create new instances could be exposed through the public API to speed up initialization when the upper layer knows how to directly address camera devices present in the system.